tinyplex/tinybase/site/guides/10_releases.md

 ```

 Notice that the WsClient assumes that there exists a server that can forward
 requests to other WsClient systems.
-This can be created using the createWsServer
+This can be created using the
-function that takes a WebSocketServer as shown above.
+createWsSimpleServer function that takes a WebSocketServer as shown above.

 ### Important note